get-ctms/assets/legal/terms_of_service.md

 # Terms of Service for Container Tracker

-**Effective Date:** [Date]
+**Effective Date:** 16.Dec.2025

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Container Tracker Google Workspace Add-on (the "Service") operated by [Your Name / Company Name] ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Container Tracker Google Workspace Add-on (the "Service") operated by Container Tracker.

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who access or use the Service.